trimstray/the-practical-linux-hardening-guide/README.md

   > You should use a rational approach, remember that more is not better.
 Each environment is different so security rules should all work in theory, but sometimes it not works as well.

-### How to read this guide?

-The three levels of understanding this guide:

-- read the main chapter (introduction and other sub chapters), e.g. _Linux kernel hardening_, it offers a general overview
-- check the _Useful resources_ for a deeper understanding
-- check the _Policies_ and on this basis, make changes

 ### Which distribution should be used?

 This guide is being written and tested on **Red Hat Enterprise Linux** and **CentOS Linux** distributions because: